jellytoaster/anarchic/README.md

 - You may reveal yourself as **Mayor** to the rest of the town
 - You will have 3 votes on all voting procedures once you reveal

+### Attendant 🍷 (PRE-RELEASE)
+**Faction: Town**

+A distracting companion with a soothing aura

+- Distract a player each night
+- You are immune to distractions

 ## Mafia :wilted_flower: